 Mortgages are an example of a private debt investment.
 2019 saw the mortgage loan sector grow nearly 200% according to market researcher SQM.
 The main reason for the surge in popularity is investors can earn yields varying between 6-10% per annum on loans with a typical term of 6 to 24 months.
 The loans also have no direct correlation to shares because they aren’t traded on a market, which means their value doesn’t fluctuate on a day to day basis.

-Are you comfortable with risk?
+Private Debt Investment: Are you comfortable with risk?

 No investment is risk-free.
 Making sure you’re comfortable with the risks involved is critical for any investor.
 The provider of the loan (and the borrower) should be inspected with extensive due diligence conducted.
 If a loan goes into default, investors can suffer losses, but if you choose wisely, private debt can be the hidden gem of your portfolio.
+Choosing wisely becomes easier when you lean on the expertise of your small business accountant.

 This asset class has flourished recently because small commercial lenders have seized on major banks all but walking away from mid-market loans ranging from $3 million to $20 million.
 This came about after banking regulator, the Australian Prudential Regulation Authority, amended its prudential guidance to the big banks to make sure the Australian banking system is among the strongest in the world.
 One of the consequences of those changes is that it became unprofitable for the banks to dedicate much of their precious capital to lending to small property developers, which has become the bread and butter of the private loan market.